Magnetar Giant Flare Originated GRB 200415A: Transient GeV emission, Time-Resolved $\rm E_p~ -~L_{iso}$ Correlation, and Implications: Results

 The other case is (ii) baryonic rich (BR) ejecta, here the photosphere is in a coasting phase \citep{Nakar:2005ApJ.635.516N}.
-The emission observed in \fermi-GBM has a minimum variability timescale ($\rm \sim 2 ms$ \citealt{Jun_Yang:2020}), which is one of the extreme values, when compared to a sample of GRBs \citep{Jun_Yang:2020}.
-In the time-dependant spectral analysis, for interval -5 -- 120 ms, blackbody, multicolor-blackbody or a quasi-thermal spectrum is a preferred fit while for interval 120 -- 200 ms, it is best fitted by a powerlaw.
+The emission observed in \fermi-GBM has a minimum variability timescale ($\rm \sim 2 ~ms$ \citealt{Jun_Yang:2020}), which is one of the extreme values when compared to a sample of GRBs \citep{Jun_Yang:2020}.
 Thermal emission from internal shocks can arise if it occurs below the photosphere \citep{Rees_2005}.
-In case a case for the kinetic enrgery left in the ejcta can be $\sim 10$ times the radiation energy and a jet configuration or atypical parameters may required to explain the afterglows (e.g., as in case of SGR 1806-20 \cite{Ioka:2005ApJ}).
+In such a case for the kinetic energy left in the ejecta can be $\sim 10$ times the radiation energy and a jet configuration or atypical parameters are required to explain the afterglows (e.g., as in the case of SGR 1806-20 \cite{Ioka:2005ApJ}).
 The temperature/peak energy tracks the photons flux \citep{Jun_Yang:2020}.
-Such an evolution can arise from multiple superimposed pulse evaluations \citep[e.g. as discussed in reference to GRBs by][] {Preece:2016ApJ}.
+Such an evolution can be a resultant of many multiple superimposed pulse evaluations \citep[e.g. as discussed in reference to GRBs by][] {Preece:2016ApJ}.

 We note that very recently \citep{Zhang:2020arXiv200805097Z} have discussed the magnetar GF origin of the emission in GRB 200415A.
-After finding a correlation, similar to Amati correlation in GRBs, for the magnetar GF candidates.
-They have discussed the standard analysis (e.g., in reference to GFs \citealt{Nakar:2005ApJ.635.516N, Ioka:2005ApJ, Dai_2005, Wang_2005}) and outlined the nature of the outflow composition and energetics.
+For the magnetar GF candidates, they have found a correlation similar to the Amati correlation in GRBs.
+Further, they discussed the outflow composition and energetics using the standard analysis (e.g., in reference to GFs \citealt{Nakar:2005ApJ.635.516N, Ioka:2005ApJ, Dai_2005, Wang_2005}).
 They ruled out BR outflow based on the relation between the observed temperature and isotropic energy.

-Such a correlation, if intrinsic, should also be present between the considered observables in the time-dependant data \citep{Fronter2012ApJ754}.
-We take CPL model parameters \citep{Jun_Yang:2020} and find that hints of such a correlation between the peak energy $\rm E_p$ and isotropic luminosity $\rm L_{iso}$ is present with Pearson linear correlation coefficient r = 0.74, and p-value = 0.02;
+Such a correlation, if intrinsic, should also be present between the considered observables in the time-dependent data (in case of GRBs, e.g., \citealt{Fronter2012ApJ754}).
+We find that hints of such a correlation between the peak energy $\rm E_p$ and isotropic luminosity $\rm L_{iso}$ is present with Pearson linear correlation coefficient r = 0.67, and p-value = 0.03;